molleraj/ti95interface/README.md

 Tape file format:

 Now that the format is documented, it will be possible to compile keystroke listings (typed in a certain format) to tape format and back.
+I am currently implementing a simple keystroke listing compiler in bash.
+So far I have provided the compiler plan in compiler_steps.txt.

 1208 zero bytes (zero padding; time zero/one bit pulses on TI-95)